blackfireio/documentation/php/integrations/magento.rst

 * :doc:`Profile Magento shops </profiling-cookbooks/index>` on demand on production,
   staging, integration, and development environments;

-* Validate code changes with :doc:`Blackfire builds </builds-cookbooks/index>` at
-  each new deployment;

-* Enable :doc:`Synthetic User Monitoring </builds-cookbooks/index>` and
+* Run :doc:`synthetic monitoring </builds-cookbooks/synthetic-monitoring>` with
-  proactively identify issues in production.
+  Blackfire Player to proactively identify issues in production.

 Magento On Premise
 ------------------